Skip to main content

 • if they gave you an AT1 (L) form, use form AT3 (T)

-After the rent has been set, your landlord must wait a year before they can increase it again.
+After the rent has been set by the tribunal, your landlord must wait a year before they can increase it again.

 Common law tenancy